Compensation Regulation in Banking: Executive Director Behavior and Bank Performance after the EU Bonus Cap

-in: Journal of Monetary Economics, im Erscheinen
+in: Journal of Accounting and Economics, im Erscheinen

 The regulation that caps executives’ variable compensation, as part of the Capital Requirements Directive IV of 2013, likely affected executive turnover, compensation design, and risk-taking in EU banking.
 The current study identifies significantly higher average turnover rates but also finds that they are driven by CEOs at poorly performing banks.
 Banks indemnified their executives by off-setting the bonus cap with higher fixed compensation.
 Although our evidence is only suggestive, we do not find any reduction in risk-taking at the bank level, one purported aim of the regulation.

 Completing the European Banking Union: Capital Cost Consequences for Credit Providers and Corporate Borrowers

 The bank recovery and resolution directive (BRRD) regulates the bail-in hierarchy to resolve distressed banks in the European Union (EU).
 Using the staggered BRRD implementation across 15 member states, we identify banks’ capital cost responses and subsequent pass-through to borrowers towards surprise elements due to national transposition details.
 Average bank capital costs increase heterogeneously across countries with strongest funding cost hikes observed for banks located in GIIPS and non-EMU countries.
 Only banks in core E(M)U countries that exhibit higher funding costs increase credit spreads for corporate borrowers and contract credit supply.
 Tighter credit conditions are only passed on to more levered and less profitable firms.
 On balance, the national implementation of BRRD appears to have strengthened financial system resilience without a pervasive hike in borrowing costs.

 Political Cycles in Bank Lending to the Government

 in: Review of Financial Studies, Nr.
 6, 2021